schyun9212/Skip-KIRD/README.md

 # Causion

-If this code is not work edit these variables
+If this code is not work.
+Edit these variables.

 ```
 interval